 Sounds incredible, right!?

-The different variations of Lebkuchen include the following:
+The different variations of Traditional Lebkuchen Recipe include the following types:

 To prevent the dough from sticking to the cookie pan, it was baked on “Oblaten,” or thin wafers.